State

 There is one U.S. Senate race in Ohio.
 Ohio will elect 15 members to its U.S. House delegation.

-Senator John Husted is running for reelection.
-The senate race is Ohio is competitive according to The Cook Political Report.
-Sherrod Brown, a Democratic man challenging Senator Husted leads the fundraising race with over $11M raised.
-No campaign finance data was available for women candidates.
+Senator John Husted (R) is running for reelection.
+The senate race in Ohio is competitive according to The Cook Political Report.
+Democrat Sherrod Brown, challenging Senator Husted, leads the money race with over $19M raised.
+No women are running for the seat.

 Four Democratic incumbent women are running for reelection in Ohio: Joyce Beatty (OH-3), Marcy Kaptur (OH-9), Shontel Brown (OH-11), and Emilia Sykes (OH-13).
 No Republican women are represented in the Ohio congressional delegation.
-Emilia Sykes leads the fundraising race amongst all the women with over $1M raised.
-The average proportion of funds raised from small contributions is higher for Democratic women incumbents than Democratic men.
+The average proportion of funds raised from small contributions is higher for Democratic women incumbents than the proportion for the sole Democratic man seeking reelection.

-Kaptur, running for reelection in a seat considered “Toss Up Democratic” by The Cook Political Report, has outraised her challengers.
-One Republican woman is seeking the nomination, Alea Nadeem, and has raised $459,521.
-The money race on the Republican side is led by Derek Merrin with $401,063.
+Representative Kaptur (OH-9), running for reelection in a seat considered a “Toss Up” by The Cook Political Report, has outraised her challengers with over $1.6M.
+Alea Nadeem, who is a Republican woman, has raised $595,334, which is the second highest amount raised of the Republican candidates; the money race on the Republican side is led by Josh Williams with $782,271.

-Republican men running for the U.S House as challengers have the highest average proportion of funds from self-financing of the gender and party candidate groups with 37%.
+Republican men running for the U.S House from Ohio as challengers have the highest average proportion of funds from self-financing of the gender and party candidate groups with 29%.

 This statistic is the average total amount raised to date from individuals (including self-financing).